AnalyticAce/Simple-File-Sharing-API/README.md

 # Simple-File-Sharing-API

 This project is a simple file sharing API built using FastAPI.
 It provides endpoints to upload, download, and retrieve metadata about files.
-The uploaded files are stored securely using `pickle` for serialization, and metadata is managed in a JSON file.
+The uploaded files are stored in a folder, and metadata is managed in a JSON file.

 ## Features

 - **File Upload**: Upload files to the server with metadata tracking.
 - **File Download**: Securely download files by their unique ID.
 - **Metadata Retrieval**: Access metadata for all files or a specific file.
-- **Secure Storage**: Files are serialized using `pickle` for added security.
 - **Download Count Tracking**: Monitor how many times each file has been downloaded.

 ## Technologies Used